gatsbyjs/gatsby/docs/blog/2020-05-21-gatsby-recipes/index.md

 The reason this will cause Storybook errors is because the `<Link />` component comes from Gatsby / `node_modules` which, as mentioned above, is (as yet) un-transpiled ES6 code.

 Storybook has anticipated this issue, fortunately, and so there is a method whereby you can write your own Webpack config and pass it on to combine it with the default Storybook Webpack config.
-This then aids in the transpiling of any ES6 code located in `node_modules` to CommonJs.
+This then aids in the transpiling of any ES6 code located in `node_modules` to CommonJS.

 If (like me) Webpack scares you a little bit, you’ll likely want to avoid writing any Webpack config and just get on with developing your UI.
 You could try not creating any `.stories` that include a `<Link />` component but this will only get you so far.